 Activities

 At Den, young ’uns can choose from indoor or outdoor activities: the highlight of the club is definitely the outdoor sandy area which has climbing ropes and swings suspended between the trees, but there’s also a stash of toys and games for wet days.
-Daily activities include hide and seek, sand art, dodgeball, water relay, pasta art and face-painting.
+Daily activities include hide and seek, sand art, dodgeball, water relay, pasta art and face painting.
 A fleet of bicycles is also on loan to guests.
+Budding conservationists aged six to 16 are invited to join the Maldives Underwater Initiative with the Junior Marine Biology Program, a unique and curated experience ($80 per session).

 Swimming pool

-Instead of a communal pool, there’s the beach.
-There’s no lifeguard, so you’ll need to keep an eye on tottering tots, but the water is pretty calm and flat.
+Sip Sip is the resort’s communal pool, complete with a baby pool for little ones.
+There’s no lifeguard at the pool or the beach, so you’ll need to keep an eye on tottering tots, but the water is pretty calm and flat.

 Meals